Robert L. Jackson Jr.

-Robert L. Jackson Jr. is a former member of the Wisconsin State Assembly.
+Robert L. Jackson Jr. (born February 20, 1936) is a former member of the Wisconsin State Assembly.

 Biography

 Jackson was born on February 20, 1936, in Red Wing, Minnesota.
 After graduating from high school in Grinnell, Iowa, Jackson attended St. Ambrose University and the University of Wisconsin-Madison.
 He is married with three children.

 Career

 Jackson was elected to the Assembly in 1968 and 1970.
 He is a Democrat.